jphill01/HACSim.R/README.md

 ### More Information ###

 Check out the HACSim R Shiny web app!
-Visit https://github.com/jphill01/HACSim-RShiny-App.
+Visit https://hacsim.shinyapps.io/hacsim-rshiny-app/ for the stable web tool or https://github.com/jphill01/HACSim-RShiny-App for the R development version.